 Free Travelling Gnome Toy Knitting Pattern by Raynor Gellatly.

-So when I seen the Simply a gnome! pattern by Else Tennessen i knew i had to make a knitted version, just like the little amelie gnome.
+So when I seen the Simply a gnome! pattern by Else Tennessen I knew I had to make a knitted version, just like the little Amalie gnome.

 He is quite simple to make, although his base is a little tricky wiht the increasing but otherwise really quick to knit up and super cute when he's done.